enbility/ship-go/analysis-docs/EXECUTIVE_SUMMARY.md

 ## Key Insights

-1. **Implementation Quality**: ship-go is a solid implementation (7.5/10) making reasonable choices when faced with specification ambiguities.
+1. **Implementation Quality**: ship-go is a solid implementation (7.5/10, improved from initial assessment with race condition fixes) making reasonable choices when faced with specification ambiguities.

 2. **Security Model Clarification**: The controversial TLS configuration is correct per SHIP specification - self-signed certificates are required by design.